 People like him are convinced that Spiritualists are at best delusional or at worst all scoundrels.
-Their great prophet was Houdini – probably the greatest illusionist of all time – who challenged Spiritualists and endeavoured to expose Séances as trickery.
+Their great prophet was Houdini – probably the greatest illusionist of all time.
+He challenged Spiritualists and endeavored to expose Séances as trickery.

 Anyone who has met real mediums will know that most are compassionate with a high degree of integrity.

 I am a mental medium who uses thought to communicate with spirits, but I have witnessed physical miracles at séances that cannot possibly be explained by any of Brown’s methods.
-At my own circle I have seen small tables tap out messages and – although Spiritualists rarely use Ouija boards – have witnessed one spell out specific information.
+At my own circle, I have seen small tables tap out messages.
+Although Spiritualists rarely use Ouija boards I have witnessed one spell out specific information.
 For example, it wrote: “Robin will live in Rose Bank Cottage.”
 The next week Robin, who had been at the session, received a call to say that a house had come on the market called Rose Bank Cottage.
 There was no way he could have known about this in advance.
 He bought it.

-I have seen ectoplasm appear over the face of mediums and according to some in my circle it has occasionally transfigured over my own face during trance sessions.
-One of my most trusted friends, a member of Mensa and a down-to-earth person, saw her dead mother materialise at a séance with a medium.
+I have seen ectoplasm appear over the face of mediums.
+According to some in my circle, it has occasionally transfigured over my own face during trance sessions.
+One of my most trusted friends, a member of Mensa and a down-to-earth person, saw her dead mother materialize at a séance with a medium.
 When you see these things with your own eyes a million Derren Browns will not convince you that these are tricks.

-Mediums often have to put up with a lot of stick If we demonstrate on Television we are expected to have a skeptic. on the show to add balance – unless it is billed as entertainment, which to most Spiritualists is abhorrent.
+Mediums often have to put up with a lot of stick.
+If we demonstrate on Television we are expected to have a skeptic on the show to add balance.
+This is why it is billed as entertainment.
+To most Spiritualists, this is abhorrent.
 But don’t believe what I say; the proof comes when you are given personal rock-solid proof that your loved one has communicated with you.
-A medium may tell you things about your dead loved friends and relatives that they could not possibly uncover through research or trickery.
+A medium may tell you things about your dead loved friends and relatives.
+These are facts that they could not possibly uncover through research or trickery.
 When you get this sort of proof – and there are many thousands who have had unshakeable personal proof – then you will understand.

 … but I’m still a sceptic., says the master of tricks Derren Brown: